 Pakhnyushchyy - Fotolia

-- Workforce security: The workforce security pillar centers around the use of security tools such as authentication and access control policies.
+- Workforce security.
+The workforce security pillar centers around the use of security tools such as authentication and access control policies.
 These tools identify and validate the user attempting to connect to the network before applying access policies that limit access to decrease the attack surface area.

-- Device security: Much like workforce security, the primary goal of the device security pillar is identification and authorization when devices attempt to connect to enterprise resources.
+- Device security.
+Much like workforce security, the primary goal of the device security pillar is identification and authorization when devices attempt to connect to enterprise resources.
 The devices may be user-controlled or completely autonomous, as in the case of IoT devices.

-- Network security: The network security pillar of the zero-trust framework is used to help microsegment and isolate sensitive resources from being accessed by unauthorized people or things.
+- Network security.
+The network security zero-trust pillar is used to help microsegment and isolate sensitive resources from being accessed by unauthorized people or things.

-- Automation and orchestration: The final pillar of the zero-trust framework covers modern ways in which organizations can automate and centrally control the entire zero-trust model on the LAN, WAN, wireless WAN, and public or private data centers.
+- Automation and orchestration.
+The final pillar of the zero-trust framework covers modern ways in which organizations can automate and centrally control the entire zero-trust model on the LAN, WAN, wireless WAN, and public or private data centers.

 Security leaders can implement these seven pillars of the ZTX model to apply the appropriate security tools and better secure IT.
-The ZTX playbook or similar zero-trust frameworks are designed to help IT security administrators identify, organize and implement the appropriate security tools that satisfy the overall goal of a zero-trust strategy.
+The ZTX playbook or similar zero-trust pillars are designed to help IT security administrators identify, organize and implement the appropriate security tools that satisfy the overall goal of a zero-trust strategy.